New estimation methods for extremal bivariate return curves: Introduction

 Since return curves define a line in $\RR^2$ rather than a single value, the two dimensional return level plot does not naturally extend to this setting.
 Instead, we can consider different return periods and plot the corresponding curves individually or simultaneously; examples of both are given in the centre and right panels of Figure \ref{fig:return_level_plots} for a standard bivariate normal data set with correlation coefficient $\rho = 0.5$.

 Return curves are arguably the most intuitive bivariate extension to return levels since they are also defined in terms of the survivor function.
-They are widely used in practice to derive extremal environmental conditions for the design and analysis of various structures, including ocean structures, such as oil rigs \citep{Jonathan2014}, freight ships \citep{Vanem2020} and wind turbines \citep{Manuel2018,Velarde2019}, and coastal structures, such as railway lines \citep{Agency2005,Gouldby2017}, wave energy converters \citep{Eckert-Gallup2016} and nuclear installations \citep{Simpson2017, OfficeforNuclearRegulation2018}.
+They have been used in practice to derive extremal environmental conditions for the design and analysis of ocean structures, such as oil rigs \citep{Jonathan2014}, freight ships \citep{Vanem2020} and wind turbines \citep{Manuel2018,Velarde2019}, and coastal structures, such as railway lines \citep{Agency2005,Gouldby2017} and wave energy converters \citep{Eckert-Gallup2016}.